-2004 contracts for the drought tolerant crop guar remain available on the Texas South Plains through Klint Forbes, West Texas Guar, Brownfield (office, 806.637.4662).
-This year's price is approximately \$13/cwt for grade #1, delivered to Rhodia, Inc., Vernon, TX.
+2005 contracts for the drought tolerant crop guar remain available on the Texas South Plains through Klint Forbes, West Texas Guar, Brownfield (office, 806.637.4662).
+This year's price is \$14.50/cwt for grade #1, delivered to Rhodia, Inc., Vernon, TX.
+However, if West Texas Guar contract acres are south of Brownfield or Seagraves, inquire about delivery to either town as rail shipping is being pursued to Vernon (contract prices may be similar).
 Fuel charges may apply so call for information.
-Growers in the eastern South Plains might also inquire for prices at Hardemann Grain, Chillicothe, 800.687.4799, or Vernon Farmer's Co-op, 940.552.6277.
-Both elevators recently quoted \$13.50/cwt. delivered to Vernon.
+West Texas Guar will also work with producers on low test weight guar if possible; however, remember that delayed harvest is the main culprit in diminishing test weights.